edfloreshz/blog.edfloreshz.dev/blog/content/articles/linux/system76/rust-based-de.md

 ![new_launcher](/images/articles/linux/system76/rust-based-de/new_launcher.png "New Launcher")

-The new launcher is fairly similar to the one that is currently available for the Pop!_OS.
+The new launcher is fairly similar to the one that is currently available in Pop!_OS.

 ![launcher](/images/articles/linux/system76/rust-based-de/launcher.png "Launcher")